srozemuller/rozemuller_blog/content/blog/2021-11-22-install-winget-applications-using-microsoft-endpoint-manager/index.md

 ### Upload the intunewin file

-After the .intunewin file is ready it is time to create a Win32 application in Microsoft Endpoint Manager.
+After the .intunewin file is ready it is time to create a Win32 application in Microsoft Intune.
 To do that, I use [Nickolaj’s IntuneWin32App](https://github.com/MSEndpointMgr/IntuneWin32App) PowerShell module.
 The module has now also a service principal login option. <s>As mentioned at the start of this post I was able to add an extra feature into the module for authenticating to Intune with a service principal. </s>

 <s>Because this feature isn’t added to the module yet (the is a pull request waiting) I would suggest [cloning the module from my repository](https://github.com/srozemuller/IntuneWin32App/tree/clientsecret-login-option).
 Make sure you select the correct branch first. </s>